mathpl/logmetrics/README.md

     # Log a warning when a metric operation fails (result lower than 0).
 Default to false.
     warn_on_operation_fail: false,

+    # Log a warning when an out of order time is seen in the logs.
+Default to false.
+    warn_on_out_of_order_time: true,

     # Parse log from start.
 Allows to push old logs, otherwise it will start at its current end of the file.
 Defaults to false.
     parse_from_start: false